vzhang90/Credit_Risk_Analysis/README.md

-Between these six machine learning models, I would recommend the **Easy Ensemble AdaBoost Classifer** machine learning model using the `EasyEnsembleClassifier` algorithm to use in predicting credit risk.
+Between these six machine learning models, I would recommend the **Easy Ensemble AdaBoost Classifer** machine learning model using the `EasyEnsembleClassifier` algorithm to predict credit risk.